robstoll/angular-pre-work/README.md

 A "full" (still very small) working example can be found in the repo.
 Download the repo, open up the example folder and open index.html.

+The code is quite small, so it is probably good enough to just copy the content of [src/pre-data.js](https://github.com/robstoll/angular-pre-data/blob/master/src/pre-data.js) manually.
+Alternatively, you can install it with bower `angular-pre-data`

 <br/>

 ---